amadeusprotocol/rs_node/docs/WIREGUARD.md

 # WireGuard setup

+> **Use Case**: This configuration enables running an Amadeus node on local hardware (e.g., home server with powerful specs) while exposing it through a remote server's public IP via WireGuard VPN.
+Ideal for leveraging beefy local hardware without requiring a public IP address at home.

 Following are configs to create a wireguard tunnel to get a public IP address for local Amadeus node development, testing and hosting.
 Note the `PostUp` and `PostDown` rules, first three are needed so that your laptop can access the internet through the VPN, second two